mgree/tmpl/experimental/Questions.md

 Note: It might be useful to do the latter to cached intermediate results just for development purposes so that if we're testing a specific part of the pipeline, we don't have to preprocess the entire corpus each time.

+How do I determine which of the xml files contain abstracts vs. full-texts?
+How many entries are in each .xml file?

+Does the .dtd file work for both abstracts and full-texts?